What Is A Cheilectomy?

 Often, before considering a cheilectomy, patients can manage the pain and inflammation of hallux limitus and hallux rigidus by applying alternating heat and ice, taking anti-inflammatory medication, and/or wearing orthotic shoes.
 When these measures do not work, you may discuss surgery with your Foot and Ankle Specialist.

-How is a Cheilectomy Performed ?
+How is a Cheilectomy Performed?

 Usually performed while under anesthesia, patients receive a cheilectomy while asleep for the procedure.
 In some cases they may only need local anesthesia, which simply numbs the toe area.
 Either way, patients do not need to worry about feeling any discomfort during surgery.

-Next, a surgeon makes a single small incision on top of the big toe.
+Next, a surgeon makes a single small incision on the top of the big toe.
 They start by removing the excess bone and buildup on the joint, along with other debris such as bone fragments or damaged cartilage.

 Once they’ve removed all the debris, they’ll close the incision using dissolving stitches and then bandage the toe and foot.